Karmak23/servconf/README.md

 - source your configuration file in your current shell.
 - deploy with `fab sync`.

-This will setup the machine with:
-- a default firewall (open ports: 22, 80, 443),
-- a restricted SSH configuration (pubkeys and members of `remotessh` group only),
-- LXC tools for easy container management,
-- unattended-upgrades already configured,
-- a full git/virtualenv/build environment,
-- `duply`, a remote encrypted/incremental backup solution (that you need to configure),
-- and some other goodies.

 I strongly advise you to have a test machine and run `fab test` on it before; because `servconf` can cut your SSH access if you don't configure it properly.